If you want to get to the root of your hormone issue, you’re going to want to watch this video about hypothalamic dysfunction:

 #1: Broken Body Thermostat

-If you’re too hot or too cold, your hypothalamic thermostat may be disrupted.
+Your hypothalamic thermostat may have disruption if you’re too hot or too cold.
 Your hypothalamus controls your body temperature helping you regulate to the environment.
 It’s exquisitely sensitive to hormonal imbalance which is why when women go through menopause they suffer from hot flashes.
 But so do men.
 When their testosterone starts to fall in middle-age men too can have night sweats and hot flashes.
 Cold hands and feet with normal thyroid hormone levels is a sign of hypothalamic dysfunction.

 #2: Abnormal Appetite